Michael (given name): Christianity

 The archangel Michael is venerated in the Roman Catholic Church, the Oriental Orthodox Church, and the Eastern Orthodox Church.
 For the Roman Catholic Church, 29 September is the feast day of the three archangels: Michael, Gabriel and Raphael.
 For the Orthodox Church, 8 November is the feast day commemorating the archangels Michael and Gabriel, as well as the whole host of angels, while the Monday of each liturgical week likewise corresponds to the "Bodiless Powers."
 In the Coptic Orthodox Church, his main feast days are 12 Hathor and 12 Paoni, with lesser feast days on the 12th day of each month of the Coptic calendar.

 Islam

 According to Islam, Michael (Mika'el) is an archangel who brings down rain to the earth by the decree of Allah.
 He was created from light and the one entrusted with the sustenance of creatures, and is also one of the most prominent angels.
 As the Angel of Mercy, he asks Allah to forgive people’s sins.

 Popularity

 Michael (and its variants) is one of the most common given names for men in the world.
 In the United States, Michael was the most popular name of the 20th century, ranking No. 1 from 1954 to 1998 (with the exception of 1960, when it was second to David).
 It was among the top three most popular names for each year since 1953, only falling out of the top five in 2011 for the first time since 1949.
+Michael is the only name to rank among the ten most popular across all four generations since Generation X.